PauloAOliveira/java/spring/commons/README.md

-Commons to use on all spring boot projects\n
+Commons to use on all spring boot projects__
 To centralize some configurations and common classes